garrandall/popular-music-data/tracks/daddy-could-swear-i-declare-gladys-knight-and-the-pips.md

   start_date: '1973-08-04'
 ---
 Oh, oh, yeah
-Ooh my mercy
+Oh my mercy

-Ooh, how I remember daddy
+Oh, how I remember daddy
 He was strong and had a built in tan, yeah
 And though he only stood about five feet seven
 My daddy was a heck of a man, yes he was, y'all